harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/Commitment-orchestrator/RDS.md

 Managing Reserved Instance (RI) commitments presents several challenges due to the complex nature of AWS resources and the need for careful monitoring and forecasting.

 First, the variety and volume of Reserved Instances complicate management, as each RI may have different terms, expiration dates, and specifications.
 This diversity makes it difficult to monitor all RIs effectively and ensure they align with evolving needs.

 Continuous monitoring of RI usage is also essential, as usage patterns can fluctuate.
-Striking a balance is crucial; overusing or underutilizing RIs can lead to inefficiencies, resulting in either missed savings opportunities or unnecessary costs.
-Forecasting future needs adds another layer of difficulty, as factors like product demand changes or new organizational priorities can impact resource requirements.
-This unpredictability makes it challenging to anticipate usage accurately, leading to the potential for unused commitments.
+Overusing or underutilizing RIs can lead to inefficiencies, resulting in either missed savings opportunities or unnecessary costs.
+Also, forecasting future needs is difficult too, as factors like product demand changes or new organizational priorities can impact resource requirements.

 Additionally, the fear of overprovisioning may cause organizations to under-commit, sacrificing potential long-term savings.
-Effectively leveraging RIs requires a thorough understanding of workload cycles and the ability to anticipate both current and future demands.
-Ultimately, a balanced approach is needed to manage RI commitments while accommodating business needs.

-Lastly, manually management of RIs can become a time-consuming a nd error-prone task, especially as infrastructure grows in complexity.
+Lastly, manually management of RIs can become a time-consuming and error-prone task, especially as infrastructure grows in complexity.
-For Reserved Instance (RI) management, automation is valuable.
+For Reserved Instance (RI) management, automation is important.
 Automated systems can continuously monitor RI usage and optimize commitments based on real-time data, ensuring RIs are neither over nor underutilized.
 This reduces the chances of overspending and enhances cost savings by adjusting resources dynamically to meet current demand.

 Additionally, automation improves scalability and agility.
 When managing resources manually, scaling up or down to meet demand can be slow and reactive, potentially leading to lost revenue or user dissatisfaction.
 Automated systems, however, can respond instantly to usage fluctuations, scaling resources efficiently and cost-effectively.

-For this, we extended the capabilities of our Commitment Orchestrator to now support AWS RDS as well.
+We have now enhanced Harness CCM's Commitment Orchestrator by extending its capabilities to include support for AWS RDS.
 ## Getting Started

 ### Step 1 : Setting up the master account